Lightning and Solar Power Systems

 There are a lot of myths about lightning.
 Some have persisted for centuries.
 Some really silly ones seem to stay around forever.
 A few of the more popular ones are below.

-If you want to see more myths and more detail, see these links:
+If you want to see more about lightning myths, see these links:

 Lightning Injury Facts - Myths, Miracles, and Mirages